nandhag29/nbadraftprediction/README.md

 ### Prerequisites

 You need to have Python installed on your machine.
-You can download Python here.
+You can install Python here: https://www.python.org/downloads/.

 ### Installation